 Considerations about the US plan of making RUST mandatory – All that glitters is not gold

 I don't usually use this space to share thoughs that don't concern my projects, but this time I'll make an exception.
-I'd like to share some thoughts on the recent trend of wanting to use the RUST language everywhere and the initiative by the United States government to push for mandatory use of the RUST language.
-The big slogan behind is memory safety.
-That's because the RUST language uses several build-time strategies to avoid erroneous access to previously unallocated or deallocated memory areas.
-I've used the RUST language in the past to program some very complex things, including a multithreaded paced transport protocol, so I know exactly what I'm talking about.
+I'd like to share some thoughts about the recent trend of wanting to use the RUST language everywhere and the initiative by the United States government to push for mandatory use of the RUST language.
+The big slogan behind is: memory safety.
+That's because the RUST language makes use of several build-time strategies to avoid erroneous access to previously unallocated or deallocated memory areas.
+I've used RUST in the past to program some very complex things, including a multithreaded paced transport protocol, so I know exactly what I'm talking about.
 The idea of making RUST a mandatory language is nothing short of insane and impractical, and I'll explain why, providing some valid arguments.

-Unless you program really badly, there is already a similar pattern in C++: the software is structured with typically memory-safe operations and few classes where memory usage is critical, precisely to avoid that an error can be repeated in multiple places.
+Unless you program really badly, there is already a similar pattern in C++: the software is structured with typically memory-safe operations and few classes where memory usage is critical, precisely to avoid that an error can be repeated multiple times.
 If you program well in C++, if you make use of asserts, if you create logs, if you make attention and respect the basic principles of memory safety, if you use software for static and dynamic analysis, you will have the equivalent of RUST language with safe and unsafe sessions.

 But even pretending that the rust language solves any kind of memory safety problem, you can still have: panics (the equivalent of asserts), glitches, wrong behaviors, performance issues, process aborts, death locks and memory leaks (oh yeah, you can have them).
 The language is so complex, composed, constructed and built on external crates, that finding an error can be really difficult and time expensive.
 The syntax may be cryptic and tends to cram what would normally be many lines of code (especially iterative loops) into a single line, making the code non-human readable in some points.
 Build times can be 10 to 100 times longer, so isolating suspect code, building, and re-running the test can be really frustrating, especially considering how difficult it is to get the compiler to let you pass a build or do some free experimentation with the code.
-It is such a difficult language to program that there are entire crates to do the most basic things, like managing strings, threads, data structures, containers and moving data around in memory.
+It is such a difficult language to program that there are entire crates to do the most basic stuff, like managing strings, threads, data structures, containers and moving data.
 You need to include all these dependencies and the size of the code, as well as the project folder, increases dramatically.
-It is not uncommon for the folder to take up a few gigabytes, and for builds to be tens of megabytes, for things that in C++ would have taken up a few hundred kilobytes.
+It is not uncommon for the project folder to take up a few gigabytes, and for builds to be tens of megabytes, for things that in C++ would have taken up a few hundred kilobytes.

 Leave a Reply